SergioCoboLopez/ELN_Sergio/docs/january/index.md

 4. Then, when Lucas/Andres tell me a certain concentration of sucrose, I should treat that concentration as a concentration of pairs of glucose.

 Lucas says that the O2 experiment also works like a thermostat as well.
 That makes my life easier, actually.

+For tomorrow:
+1. Implement the Hill function for glucose
+2. Link the product to growth rate
+3. Do a thermostat for O2
+4. Extract results and interpret them